zuplo/docs/docs/articles/zuplo-context.md

 - `waitUntil` - the Zuplo runtime is a high-density serverless runtime with near 0ms startup time.
 The platform will try to reclaim resources quickly and so may shut down your process as soon as we think you’re finished.
-If you have async work happening after you send a response (maybe an async logging request or similar), you should notify the runtime using `waitUntil`.
+If you have asynchronous work happening after you send a response (maybe an asynchronous logging request or similar), you should notify the runtime using `waitUntil`.
   Here’s an example - note the runtime now knows to wait until the enqueued method completes before shutting down.

 ```ts
 const asyncWork = async () => {